 Is there an argument to be made that genital surgery shouldn’t happen before age 18?
 Sure, but shouldn’t those decisions be based on what people in the know (aka trans people, their families, and the health care providers that support them) have to say, not on what some conservative lawmaker thinks based on what the Vatican tells him about transgender identities simply not being a thing?
 But let’s set that aside, since Arkansas already doesn’t allow that anyway, and focus on the hormones.

-Those are the hormones going on in the genital area, but the brain (specifically the pituitary gland) is also involved.
-It releases a hormone called GnRH (gonadotropin releasing hormone) that tells the ovaries/tests to do their think and pump out more estrogen/testosterone.
-Pulses of GnRH release trigger the onset of puberty.
-Puberty triggers the development of secondary (non-genital) sex characteristics, and that is really not good for someone who’s trans.
-It’s very hard to try to counteract those effects after puberty, and can mean quite masculine-looking adult trans women or feminine-looking trans men.
+Those are the hormones going on in the genital area, but there’s more to it than that; the brain (specifically the hypothalamus and pituitary gland) is also involved.
+The brain tells the ovaries/tests to do their thing and pump out more estrogen/testosterone.
+Puberty triggers the development of secondary (non-genital) sex characteristics, and that’s really not good for someone who’s trans.
+It’s very hard to try to counteract those effects after puberty, which can mean quite masculine-looking adult trans women or feminine-looking trans men.
 If you can get puberty blockers into someone before those secondary sex characteristics develop, it’s going to be much easier for them to have the face/voice/body that they want.

 Long story short?
 By preventing trans youth from accessing hormone treatments, the government is screwing them over for the rest of their lives, not just in terms of their present-day wellbeing.
 Research has even shown that denying this treatment to trans youth increases their risk of suicidality.